OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 ### Future Work:
 - Keep the summary updated as more experiments are run or algorithms are refined.
 - Add links to TensorBoard logs or evaluation plots if generated.
+## 05-03-2025 - Created Model-Based PPO Skeleton Implementation

+### Files Updated:
+- `/Users/chen/Projects/RL-stablebaseline-scientist/src/dummy_components/networks.py`: Created dummy policy/value network
+- `/Users/chen/Projects/RL-stablebaseline-scientist/src/dummy_components/world_model.py`: Created dummy world model
+- `/Users/chen/Projects/RL-stablebaseline-scientist/src/dummy_components/curiosity.py`: Created dummy curiosity module
+- `/Users/chen/Projects/RL-stablebaseline-scientist/src/dummy_components/buffer.py`: Created dummy rollout buffer
+- `/Users/chen/Projects/RL-stablebaseline-scientist/scripts/train_mbppo_skeleton.py`: Created skeleton training script

+### Description:
+Implemented a skeleton version of the Model-Based Planning with Adaptive Imagination algorithm from pseudocode.md.
+This implementation focuses on establishing the correct interfaces and flow between components without implementing the actual neural network logic.

+### Reasoning:
+Following the interface-first development approach, we created dummy components that mimic the structure and API of the full implementation but use placeholder logic.
+This allows us to verify the overall architecture and data flow before investing in the complex algorithm implementation.
+The skeleton follows the pseudocode structure closely while integrating with our existing environment utilities.

+### Trade-offs:
+- Simplified implementation with random/dummy values instead of actual neural networks and optimization
+- Maintained the full algorithm structure from the pseudocode to ensure all components are represented
+- Used print statements extensively for debugging and tracing execution flow

+### Considerations:
+- The skeleton implementation preserves all key components from the pseudocode: policy/value networks, world model, curiosity module, rollout buffer, and the main training loop
+- Command-line arguments match the hyperparameters specified in the pseudocode
+- Integration with existing environment utilities (make_cartpole_vec_env, make_eval_env) ensures compatibility with the rest of the codebase

+### Future Work:
+- Implement the actual neural network models for each component
+- Replace dummy logic with proper tensor operations and optimization
+- Add proper logging and visualization
+- Create tests to verify the implementation against baseline PPO
+- Consider optimizations like batched prediction for the world model